martinthomson/http-replay/draft-thomson-http-replay.md

 For HTTP {{!HTTP=RFC7230}}, early data allows clients to send requests immediately, avoiding the one or two round trip time needed for the TLS handshake.
-This is a significant performance enhancement, however early data has some significant limitations.
+This is a significant performance enhancement; however, early data has some significant limitations.

-The primary cost of using early data is the risk that an attacker might capture and replay the early data.
+The primary risk of using early data is that an attacker might capture and replay the early data.
 TLS {{!TLS13}} describes techniques that reduce the likelihood that an attacker can successfully replay a request, but these techniques can be difficult to deploy and it could be impossible to guarantee perfect protection against replay attack.